 6. Now it’s time for some magic.
 Slather on two heavy layers of a high-quality retinol cream, which will soothe and cool your face.
 Give yourself a shout out, you just did something amazing for your skin

 7. Repeat this process every four to six weeks for a total of six to eight peels to yield the best results.
-Remember, the results are cumulative so don’t be disappointed if the first couple of peels don’t give you the results you were hoping for, although I have always noticed improvements after each peel.
-Chemical peels should be done in conjunction with a consistent skincare routine.
+Remember, the results are cumulative so don’t be disappointed if the first couple of peels don’t give you the results you were hoping for.
+However, I’ve always noticed improvements after each peel.
+A retinol chemical peel should be done in conjunction with a consistent skincare routine.

 Retinol Recovery Peel Facial Masks